the commoditization of competency

 said by anyone who thinks they are smarter than a leader

+Whew.
+Twitter reminds me day in and day out how effective the incompetent are at marketing ‘competence’.
+For the less than discerning eye the incompetent can look quite competent, if not almost achieve an expert perception status.
 It is becoming really hard, as in REALLY hard, to explain your skill competence in superior or even ‘better than’ ways these days.
 I clearly and unequivocally believe we are now officially in the decommoditization era.
-No matter your resume, no matter your experience, no matter your education or anything you have done … you have to assume you are a commodity in the eyes of … well … everyone.
+No matter your resume, no matter your experience, no matter your education or anything you have done you have to assume you are a commodity in the eyes of … well … everyone.

-Oddly this is even more a truth when you step out of your own circle of truly competitively skilled compatriots.
+Oddly this is even more a truth when you step out of your own circle of truly competitively skilled compatriots <where everyone is equal – a version of commodity – until proven otherwise>.

 I walk in a formal business meeting everyone assumes I know my shit.